appbaseio/reactive-manual/docs/v1/components/SingleRange.md

 ![Image to be displayed](https://i.imgur.com/55jFax6.png)

 A `SingleRange` sensor component creates a numeric range selector UI widget.
-It is just like a list widget, but for numeric data.
+It is like a list widget, but for numeric data.

 Example uses:
 * filtering search results by prices in an e-commerce or food delivery experience.